 The recent forced sale of Liverpool FC has caught the spotlights.
 According to Financiele Dagblad, the club was acquired by New England Sports Ventures (NESV) for € 341m.
 However, Singaporean Peter Lim had made an offer worth €412 but stepped down as the Board of Directors was clearly not interested in a bid from him.

-According to the Forbes Football Club Valuations for 2010 the enterprice value of Liverpool was €586, so according to hat figure the new owners aquired the club at 58% of EV and Peter Lim´s offer was 70% of EV.
-As the sale was forced the 70% seems more appropreat.
+According to the Forbes Football Club Valuations for 2010, the enterprise value of Liverpool was €586m.
+With reference to this figure, the new owners seem to have acquired the club at 58% of the club’s Enterprise Value, while Peter Lim’s offer corresponded to 70% of Enterprise Value.

-The Forbes list values the EV of Juventus at €467 mln.
+The Forbes list values the Enterprise Value of Juventus Football Club at €467m.
 Debt is 3% of the value so the equity should be worth €453.
-There are 201.553.332 common shares outstanding, so EV per share would be €2,25.
-Assuming the 70% real market value the share value would be €1,575 per share.
+There are 201.553.332 Juventus Common Shares outstanding so Enterprise Value per share would be €2,25.
+Assuming a 70% real market value the share value would be €1,575 per share.

 However, we do believe that there might be hidden value in Juve.
 For a detailed analysis of the clubs current situation, I would advise people to read this post on The Swiss Ramble website.

 More on Juventus

 - Exor NV | Discount to Net Asset Value (NAV)